 Christ The King Lutheran Chapel is part of the Lutheran Church-Missouri Synod.
 In the mid 1960s, the Michigan District of the Lutheran Church-Missouri Synod established a full-time campus ministry at Central Michigan University (CMU).
 The Michigan District constructed a chapel/fellowship center in the heart of CMU’s campus.
 Christ The King Lutheran Chapel (CTK) was dedicated in 1966.

 Today, Zion Lutheran Church, Mount Pleasant, currently leases the chapel and oversees its operation and maintenance, although the Michigan District still provides partial support.
 Christ The King is considered to be a major part of Zion’s mission outreach efforts.

-Rev. Benjamin Ulledalen joined the staff at Zion-Christ The King summer 2015.
+Rev. Ricky Beckett joined the staff at Zion-Christ The King summer 2021.
 He is the associate and campus pastor.
-He and his wife, Paige, have two sons and one daughter.

 Rev. Jonathon Bakker is the senior pastor at Zion-Christ The King.
 His wife, Anne, is a commissioned deaconess and the Director of International Ministry at Christ The King.
 They met at Concordia Theological Seminary in Ft.
 Wayne, Indiana, where they both studied.

 Kathy has been a Zion member since February 2015, and has been secretary at Christ The King since July 2016.
 She has two daughters and one son, and in March 2018, she became a first-time grandma.
 She likes working at Christ The King because everyone is so nice and she enjoys talking with the students.